 To ensure your request is considered, we recommend that any parishes wishing to make an application to the Ministry of Social Development for financial relief do so, while the Church awaits further clarification on the points above.
 Learn more about the wage subsidy how to apply

-We understand that these are challenging times, and are doing our best to obtain some clarify as quickly as possible on these important points.
+We understand that these are challenging times, and are doing our best to obtain some clarity as quickly as possible on these important points.

 Copyright and streaming worship online